Melon Farmers Original Version

 Video game under censorship duress from China opens its own international sales website

-Link Here 14th March 2021
+Link Here14th March 2021

-devotion The Taiwan games developer Red Candle fell fowl of China's censorship reach over the inclusion of a Winnie the Pooh meme poking fun at the Chinese president Xi Jinping.
+The Taiwan games developer Red Candle fell fowl of China's censorship reach over the inclusion of a Winnie the Pooh meme poking fun at the Chinese president Xi Jinping.

 That got the horror themed game Devotion banned from games distributors, most notably Steam.
 The games has been mostly blocked ever since.